tmieslinger/pydropsonde/docs/source/data/level1.rst

 The Level_1 data is a direct output of the `Aspen <https://www.eol.ucar.edu/content/aspen>`_ software provided by NCAR.
 It is used for a basic quality control and ``pydropsonde`` assumes that Aspen is run in it's default configuration.
-For details on the basic quality control, please have a look at the `AspenDocs <https://ncar.github.io/aspendocs/index.html>`_.
+For details on the basic quality control steps as well as the standard netCDF output files, please have a look at the `AspenDocs <https://ncar.github.io/aspendocs/index.html>`_.

 There are two ways for processing sonde profiles from Level_0 to Level_1 via Aspen: